You’ll thank yourself next spring

 We’re all wired for instant gratification, aren’t we?
 24-hour news, Google answers to any question (will dog hair sprinkled around my hostas keep rabbits from eating them?
 Not ours!) overnight shipping and Netflix.
 As things get faster, we get slower at recognizing when we need a little down time.

 And sometimes the only cure for an always-on world is the slow therapy of being outside and letting something grow.
 Bulbs take their own time, there’s no rush delivery or skipping ahead.
 Innovation was built into bulbs and the best thing you can do is get them in the ground and let them do their job.
-It only takes 30-60 minutes to plant a dozen, but who’s counting?
-Put on your headphones (or not) and get lost in your own little world.
+It only takes a few minutes to dig a few holes.
+Put on your headphones and get lost in your own little world.

 When spring rolls around, you may have forgotten you planted them.
 Snow and ice can do that to a person.
 But then the first hyacinth or crocus busts through a thin layer of ice and you are a hero.
-Because everyone knows you just signaled the start to spring, single-handedly.
+Because everyone knows you just signaled the start to spring with your hard work this fall.

 HERE’S HOW EASY IT IS TO MAKE IT HAPPEN